 Sophisticated Recording Equipment

-produced PCM recordings as early as 1973 of artists like pianist Takahiro
+PCM recordings as early as 1973 of artists like pianist Takahiro Sonoda,

-Sonoda, pianist Yuji Takahashi, harpsichordist Zuzana Ruzickova, pianist
+pianist Yuji Takahashi, harpsichordist Zuzana Ruzickova, pianist Annerose

-Annerose Schmidt, pianist Deszo Ranki, pianist Zoltan Kocsis, etc. The
+Schmidt, pianist Deszo Ranki, pianist Zoltan Kocsis, etc. The recordings

-recordings of Mozart's Complete Piano Sonatas by Maria João Pires
+of Mozart's Complete Piano Sonatas by Maria João Pires won several

 of Denon's PCM recording system:

 Telarc claims on their web site: "Even before the public had heard of the digital process, they were embracing the sound of Telarc."
 This is of course not correct.
 Telarc was founded in 1977, while from 1973 on Denon released their vinyl Digital PCM Discs.